ruizca/msvst/README.md

 MSVST
 =======
-The Multi-Scale Variance Stabilization Transform (MSVST, Starck et al. 2009) is a denoising algorithm based on wavelets suited for astronomical images.
+The Multi-Scale Variance Stabilization Transform (MSVST, [Starck et al. 2009](https://arxiv.org/abs/0904.3299)) is a denoising algorithm based on wavelets suited for astronomical images.
 Here we provide a C++ implementation of the 2D and 2D+1D versions of the algorithm along with a python wrapper for ease of use.

+The original C++ code was developed by CEA Saclay and distributed within the [Sparse2D](https://github.com/CosmoStat/Sparse2D) library.

 Installation